Cover image credit to iStock. 7-minute read.

 After having consumed porn regularly since a young teen and never recognizing any issue with this habit, one day Gabe found himself, as a young, healthy guy, unable to connect sexually with a woman he was seeing and very interested in.
 The experience was mortifying for him, and afterward, he dove into researching about other guys his age who may be struggling and what he could do to get healthy again.

-After several months of hard work letting go of his porn habit, Gabe started to see a change.
+After several months of dedicated work letting go of his porn habit, Gabe started to see a change.
 Today, he’s recovered and happy, in a committed and healthy relationship, and even dedicates a lot of his time to helping guys who struggle find freedom.
 How cool is that?

 Why This Matters